Intercollegiate Academics Travel Fund Guidelines

 - a copy of the conference brochure cover and itinerary

 The Intercollegiate Academics Fund supports expenses for basic registration, housing, transportation, and parking.
 Mileage is reimbursed at standard University rates.
-Please note that the IAF does not pay meal costs, membership dues, presentation supplies/materials, passports or expenses related to visas.
+Please note that the IAF does not pay meal costs, presentation supplies/materials, passports or expenses related to visas.

 - Groups are expected to share the knowledge and information gained from participation in the activity with others.
 All publicity should acknowledge support of the Intercollegiate Academics Fund.